hrafnthor/demo-ansible-android/README.md

 _Note: This repository is a part of an article written about using Ansible to setup an Android development environment on an Ubuntu Linux system.
 The article can be found [here]()_

-### Step 2: Java Installation
+### Step 3: Gradle Installation

-This branch builds upon the previous one by adding the first use of external _roles_ to install Java onto the system.
-The external repository for the _role_ is defined in the new file `requirements.yml`, which can be parsed by the command:
+This branch builds upon the previous one by adding the second external _role_ that handles Gradle installation.
+The module has been added to the `requirements.yml` file and can be processed by running:

 ```shell
 ansible-galaxy install -r requirements.yml